Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 ## Testing

-Hi, I'm Daniel, and if we've met you people know one thing about me its that I'm obsessed with testing!
+Hi, I'm Daniel, and if we've met you know I'm obsessed with testing!

-I tend not to believe it when people tell me nice things about my work, but when I write a test and it goes green, ohh that feels good.
+I tend not to believe it when people tell me nice things about my work, but when I write a test, and it goes green, ohh that feels good.

 There are testing frameworks in every language, and if one doesn't take your fancy, creating basic assertions is extremely trivial.